Peergos/Peergos/README.md

 demo@https://peergos.net > help
 ```

-Hint: The following command might be useful to do a initial upload for larger folders.
+Hint: The following command might be useful to do an initial upload for larger folders.
 ```shell
 put local_path remote_path
 ```